rmerkel/pdp8sim/README.md

 ## pdp8sim - a PDP-8 Simulator

-A PDP-8 simulator, just for the sake of it.
+A PDP-8 simulator, just for the heck of it!
 Version 0.1, pre-release.

 Current status: